-The short answer is, well, it's complicated.
-In fact, single-premium whole life, or SPL, may be one of the most overlooked, misunderstood, and hence rarely recommended forms of life insurance available today.
+The short answer is, well, it's tricky.
+Despite how convenient it sounds, single-premium whole life, or SPL, may be one of the most overlooked, misunderstood, and hence rarely recommended forms of life insurance available today.

-Which is a shame, because it can potentially save your heirs a bundle by passing their inheritance along to them tax-free.
+Which is a shame, because it might be a way to save your heirs a bundle by passing their inheritance along to them tax-free.

-Its best-of-both-worlds reputation soon led to rumors of widespread abuse.
+The best-of-both-worlds reputation of single-premium life soon led to rumors of widespread abuse.

 "What people were allegedly doing was, they would borrow money to take out the policy and then borrow from it to avoid taxes," says Judith Hasenauer of Blazzard & Hasenauer, a Florida firm that advises insurance companies.

-In 1988, Congress enacted Section 7702A of the Internal Revenue Code, which effectively closed the tax-dodge loophole by classifying SPL as a modified endowment contract, or MEC.
-As a result, withdrawals from SPL policies are taxed as ordinary income, the same as annuities.
+In 1988, Congress made a change in the tax code that reclassified SPL and effectively closed the tax-dodge loophole.
+As a result, withdrawals from SPL policies are now taxed as ordinary income, the same as annuities.

 Once rumors spread that SPL had "lost its tax status," investors and financial advisers alike turned their backs on single-premium life as an investment vehicle, despite its advantages over variable annuities as an estate-planning instrument.

-"If you put $50,000 into both a variable annuity and single-premium life policy and they're both worth $200,000 in death benefit, there is zero tax consequences for the SPL if it's been set up correctly, while you're going to have $150,000 in income on the annuity contract that the heirs will have to pay tax on at ordinary income rates," says Hasenauer."The best you can do with the annuity is amortize that tax hit over five years."
+"If you put $50,000 into both a variable annuity and single-premium life policy and they're both worth $200,000 in death benefit, there is zero tax consequences for the SPL if it's been set up correctly, while you're going to have $150,000 in income on the annuity contract that the heirs will have to pay tax on at ordinary income rates," says Hasenauer."

-Dan Prescott of Prescott Pailet Benefits of Dallas, admits he rarely sees single-premium life used as a stand-alone product these days.
-Where it comes in handy, he says, is as a means to consolidate stray life insurance policies in an estate through a 1035 exchange.
+Dan Prescott of Prescott Pailet Benefits of Dallas says where single-premium life really comes in handy is as a means to consolidate stray life insurance policies in an estate through what's known as a 1035 exchange.